ODM, OEM, CM – Which Type of Manufacturer Should You Pick for Your Project?

 Weak brand differentiation Strong brand differentiation

-Based on the list of preferences for each company, we can assume that the Amazon retailer will prefer to use an ODM.
-It is participating in a highly price competitive market with low differentiation.
+Based on these preferences, we can assume that the Amazon retailer will prefer using an ODM, since it is participating in a market with high price competition and low differentiation.

-The branded company, on the other hand, would likely choose an OEM or CM partner to gain a higher level of control over the production, more control over intellectual property and to produce a more differentiated product.
+The branded company, on the other hand, would likely choose an OEM or CM partner to gain a higher level of control over the production, more control over intellectual property and to make a product with more substantive differentiation.

-• ODM - this model offers the fastest route to market without the need to invest in product design and development.
-However, you will not own the intellectual property for your product or be able to have any control over the manufacturing process.
+• ODM – Fastest route to market without needing to invest in product design and development.
+However, you will not own the intellectual property for your product or have any control over the manufacturing process.

 Features Manufacturing Model